semicoderunner/cloudcomputingnotes/README.md

 # Linux
 ## Linux and its commands<br>
 **What is linux distribution?**<br>
+linux distribution means that a os is based on a specific family like we say that ubuntu is a distribution of debian.
 There are main 6  families of linux namely <br>
 1.Debian Family<br>
 2.Red Hat Family<br>